NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Ricochet Feint.md

 **Prerequisites** Ricochet Stance
 * * *
-While in [[Feats/Ricochet Stance (Rogue)|Ricochet Stance]], you can bounce a thrown weapon off a foe to distract them.
+While in [[Ricochet Stance (Rogue)|Ricochet Stance]], you can bounce a thrown weapon off a foe to distract them.
 You can attempt a [[Actions/Feint|Feint]] against a creature within the first range increment of a thrown weapon you are wielding, rather than only creatures within your melee reach.

 *Source: Pathfinder Player Core*
 *ORC*